huggingface/peft/docs/source/developer_guides/troubleshooting.md

 For a complete example, please check out [this notebook](https://github.com/huggingface/peft/blob/main/examples/causal_language_modeling/peft_lora_clm_with_additional_tokens.ipynb).

-### Investigating the status of the PEFT model
+### Check layer and model status

-Sometimes, the PEFT model can end up in a bad state, especially when handling multiple adapters.
-There can be some confusion around what adapters exist, which one is active, which one is merged, etc. To help investigate this issue, you can call the [`~peft.PeftModel.get_layer_status`] and the [`~peft.PeftModel.get_model_status`] methods.
-The first one gives you a detailed overview about the adapters for each targeted layer.
-The latter one gives you a high-level overview about the model status.
+Sometimes a PEFT model can end up in a bad state, especially when handling multiple adapters.
+There can be some confusion around what adapters exist, which one is active, which one is merged, etc. To help investigate this issue, call the [`~peft.PeftModel.get_layer_status`] and the [`~peft.PeftModel.get_model_status`] methods.

+The [`~peft.PeftModel.get_layer_status`] method gives you a detailed overview of each targeted layer's active, merged, and available adapters.

 ```python
 >>> from transformers import AutoModel